Published on May 1, 2025 5 min read

 • Choose a pivot element.

-• Partition the list into elements smaller and larger than the pivot.
+• Divide the list into two parts: elements smaller and greater than the pivot.

 • Combine the results.